Things I Never Told My Parents

 And yep, I was the one who had the epic party of junior year in high school.

-Oh and also, I know I said that my best friend made me sneak out of the house with her that one night to see the concert…but it was really my idea!
+Oh and also, I know I said that my best friend made me sneak out of the house with her that one night to see the concert…but it was totally my idea.

 I couldn’t help but wonder why I did the things I did, and why was I so afraid to tell them when I was young?
 Was I a bad kid?
 Did I lead my life down the wrong path, destined for failure?
-Of course not!
-In fact, I think I’m pretty uhh…”normal.”
+Of course not.
+In fact, I think I turned out to be pretty “well-adjusted” if I do say so myself.

-Like most teenagers, I simply got to realize that I didn’t need my parents as much as I used to.
-As Dr. Gordon says: “Teenagers don’t rebel against their parents; they rebel against their parents’ power.”
+Like most teenagers, I simply lied when I became old enough to realize that I didn’t need my parents as much as I used to.
+As Dr. Thomas Gordon says: “Teenagers don’t rebel against their parents; they rebel against their parents’ power.”
 I couldn’t have said it better myself.

-And along with my “bad behavior” came punishment of all sorts.
+And along with my “bad behavior” of those teenage years came punishment of all sorts.
 Restriction, time-outs, you name it.
 Did these punishments stop me from doing the things that my parents didn’t want me to do?
 Of course not!
 I simply became more clever.
-(Sorry mom and dad.)
+(Sorry, mom and dad.)

-It’s not that I didn’t love and respect my parents – I did, and do!
-I suppose it was just that my need for freedom became much too strong because of the severe limits, punishments and fear that was created in my relationship with them.
-If only they knew about P.E.T….sigh….
+It’s not that I didn’t love and respect my parents – I did, and do.
+I suppose it was just that my need for freedom became much too strong in relation to the severe limits, punishments and fear that was created in my relationship with them.
+If only they knew then (about P.E.T.) what I know now….sigh….

-My final thought here is this (as previously posted on our P.E.T.
-Fanpage): “What punishment teaches is how to avoid punishment.”
-Think about it!
+“What punishment teaches is how to avoid punishment.”
+Think about it.

 For questions, comments or compliments, please email us at family@gordontraining.com or phone us at: 800.628.1197